 Genesis 31: Lessons from Jacob’s Trip Home Regarding Your Journey to Heaven

 Introduction: After 14 years living outside the Promised Land, God called Jacob home.
-Yet, Laban enticed Jacob to stay in Haran with the prospect of building up his family wealth.
+But Laban enticed Jacob to stay in Haran with the prospect of building up his family wealth.
 Jacob labored six more years, and God blessed Jacob’s labors as He promised.
-Yet, it was not God’s plan for Jacob to remain outside the Promised Land waiting for the right time to return.
+But it was not God’s plan for Jacob to remain outside the Promised Land waiting for the right time to return.
 Jacob’s actions delayed his return home.
 His actions also caused Laban’s sons to become jealous of him.
 From this account, God reveals seven lessons regarding your journey home to heaven.

 First, Jacob delayed his trip home because he felt that he needed to build his wealth before he served God.
 His actions failed to lead to his happiness.
 Instead, it turned Laban and his sons against him.
 From this, God reveals that you also should not conform to the promise of riches in this world.
 Just as Jacob experienced, wealth does not bring happiness.
 Don’t allow the accumulation of wealth to delay your response to God’s calling.
 Second, after learning that their father had repeatedly cheated Jacob and consumed their inheritance, Rachel and Leah felt like foreigners in their own land.
 The father of lies and deceit, the devil, will also deceive you in this world.
 Thus, like Rachel and Leah, consider yourself a foreigner or sojourner in this world.
 Your true home is in heaven.
 Third, Rachel and Leah were forced to flee early in the morning to escape to the Promised Land.
 From this, God reveals that you must be ready at all times for His return to take you home.
 Fourth, Jacob fled without allowing Laban to say goodbye to his daughters and grandchildren because Jacob believed that Laban would not allow his family to leave.
 He failed to trust God to protect him.
 From this, God reveals that you are to trust Him on your journey home to heaven.
 When you trust Him, you do not need to fear your enemies.
 Fifth, Rachel stole her father’s idols and then deceived her father when he came to look for them.
 From this, God reveals that you must leave the idols of the world behind on your journey to heaven.
 Sixth, after Laban failed to find his idols, Jacob rebuked Laban for mistreating him as a servant for 20 years.
 From this, God reveals that He also calls you to live as a servant in this world.
-Yet, He calls upon you to forgive your enemies and allow Him to avenge any wrongs that they may inflict against you.
+But He calls upon you to forgive your enemies and allow Him to avenge any wrongs that they may inflict against you.
 Finally, Laban pleaded for peace with Jacob, and Jacob agreed.
 From this, God reveals that you should also live in peace with others on your journey to heaven.

 1. Do Not Be Conformed by the Promise of Riches in This World.
 Gen. 31:1-3.